-- 1. The primary standard is a one-hour average of 75 parts per billion (ppb). - 2.
-The secondary standard is a three-hour average of 0.50 ppm.
+- 1. The primary standard is 75 parts per billion (ppb), measured at the 99th percentile of 1-hour daily maximum concentrations, averaged over three years. - 2.
+The secondary standard is a three-hour average of 0.50 ppm, not to be exceeded more than once per year.